 The official committee representing Eastman Kodak Co.
-(EKDKQ) retirees asked the bankruptcy judge to allow its three professional firms to charge more than $50,000 a month.
+(EKDKQ:US) retirees asked the bankruptcy judge to allow its three professional firms to charge more than $50,000 a month.

 Without an increase, the committee says it’s impossible for retirees to receive “adequate representation.”